xiangp126/CrossLv/doc/ffmpeg.md

 <a id=extractsub></a>
 #### extract subtitle from video
-This would download the first subtitle track.
-If there are several, use 0:s:1 to download the second one, 0:s:2 to download the third one, and so on.
+This would extract the first subtitle track.
+If there are several, use 0:s:1 to extract the second one, 0:s:2 to download the third one, and so on.

 ```
 ffmpeg -i Movie.mkv -map 0:s:0 subs.srt
 ```

-- -i: Input file URL/path.
+- -i: Input file Path/URL.
 - -map: Designate one or more input streams as a source for the output file.
 - s:0: Select the subtitle stream.